BOWL COMPETITION RULES

 the Pembroke County Junior League.

-for admission is made at any match except the Final Round, any gate money
+Where a charge for admission is made at any match except the Final Round, any monies received shall be divided equally between the two clubs involved in the match after expenses have been paid.

 Final Admission Charges